I think it’s safe to say that 2020 was an eye-opener.

 We had plenty of time for self-reflection and I admit that as a recovering overthinker, I sometimes overdosed on analyzing myself.

 But, I don’t regret it.
-It actually helped me evolve as a woman, a Christian and as a Life Coach.
-I started off 2020 like most people with so many ideas – mostly including launching coaching programs and offering workshops.
+It helped me evolve as a woman, a Christian, and as a Life Coach.
+I started 2020 like most people, with so many ideas – mostly including launching coaching programs and offering workshops.

 But, then our whole world was turned upside down.
 Before I knew it, I was launched into a whirlwind of inner conflict and guilt.